PTC-Education/cad-learner/README.md

 ### For Researchers
 If you would like to gain access to the dataset created by this app, please contact the maintainers in [this section](#maintainers).
 You can find the detailed data collection documentation on this [wiki page](https://github.com/PTC-Education/cad-learner/wiki/Data-Collection-Documentation), and a dashboard of some simple statistics generated from the dataset can be found on: https://cad-learner.herokuapp.com/dashboard/.

+You may also want to fork our repository and host your own CAD research platform for unobtrusive data collection in Onshape.
+The development guide on this [wiki page](https://github.com/PTC-Education/cad-learner/wiki/Development-Guide) documents some useful information.

 If your research is benefited from this app and/or its general framework, please cite our paper in any research publication https://doi.org/10.1115/DETC2023-114927

 ```bibtex